 The tape plugin gets used by a lot of front-of-house guys.
 They’re using digital boards that sound like crap because their distortion curves flat-line.
 Analog consoles, on the other hand, feature a gradual distortion curve.
 They also have more headroom.
 So a lot of live sound guys end up using my tape plugin to make their live mixes sound more smooth and cool.

-Yeah, we’re always working stuff, though I can’t share any information right now, haha.
+Yeah, we’re always working on stuff, though I can’t share any information right now.

 I’m close to finishing a Jimi Hendrix live concert album that was recorded at the Atlanta Pop Festival on July 4th, 1970.

 There’s an artist named Jared Nichols, who’s a blues rock guitar player from Wisconsin.
 I’m in the middle of working on his album.
 I recently did Mix With The Masters in France, and we actually used a track of his for our sessions there, which was cool.